A benefit overpayment is when you are given more money than you are entitled to. This may happen if we don’t know your circumstances have changed.

 If you cannot pay the invoice in full or are finding it difficult to meet the difference, please contact us.
 We may be able to set up an affordable payment instalment plan.

-To reduce the chance of an overpayment occurring make sure you tell the benefit department about any changes in your circumstances, immediately they occur.
+To reduce the chance of an overpayment occurring, make sure you tell the benefit department about any changes in your circumstances immediately.

-All overpayments are recoverable, except if they are caused by an 'official error' and you could not reasonably have known about it when you were paid or told about your benefit.
+All overpayments are recoverable - unless caused by an 'official error'.
+This means you could not reasonably have known about it when you were paid or told about your benefit.